Brasstown, North Carolina: Annual opossum drop

 The Possum Drop started in 1990 with twenty people, a covered dish supper, jam music, and a ceramic possum lowered in a fish bowl.
 The next year Logan used a real opossum that had been trapped for the occasion.
 The New York Times reported on the event in 2003.
 Hours before the Dec.
 31, 2003, Possum Drop People for the Ethical Treatment of Animals called Logan and threatened to sue if a live opossum was used, so Logan used roadkill instead.
 The following year, the event resumed using a live opossum.
 By 2010, the crowd had grown to 2,000 people.
 The drop was featured on CBS Sunday Morning and PETA threatened to sue again, calling on the N.C.
 Wildlife Resources Commission to step in.
 The WRC issued a permit for Logan to use a live opossum anyway.

 In 2013, the North Carolina General Assembly passed the “Possum Drop Bill,” allowing the WRC to issue live captivity licenses for events.
 PETA sued the WRC in response and in September 2013, filed a petition to stop the event from taking place, calling it "cruel."
 The event moved to nearby Andrews, North Carolina, for 2018-2019 upon Clay and Judy Logan's retirement.
 However, one of the opossums there was injured and used with a broken leg that was later amputated.
 After lawsuits by PETA and appeals to state officials by concerned citizens, the town opted not to continue the Possum Drop and it has not been held since.

-Clay's Corner got its start as a produce stand in the 1940s owned by the Caldwell family.
+The 1,700-square-foot building got its start in 1940 as a produce stand owned by the Caldwell family.
 Clay Logan purchased the Citgo station in 1998.
 In 2014, Clay Logan was elected to the Clay County Board of Commissioners.
 Clay's Corner reopened under the management of the Logan Family in 2019.
+The building was damaged by fire in 2026.
 Today many locals celebrate New Year's Eve with dance, music, and food at the nearby John C. Campbell Folk School instead.
 The event inspired the “Possum Drop Song,” which is performed every December in the Brasstown Follies at the Folk School during Winter Dance Week.
+Brasstown continues to be known as the self-proclaimed "possum capital of the world."
+In 1992, Brasstown's "honorary mayor" Mercer Scroggs launched a tongue-in-cheek campaign for the U.S. presidency with the Possum Party because it was "middle-of-the-road."